 where $\Lambda(z)={\rm diag}\{\sigma_1(z),\sigma_2(z)\}$ and $\widetilde{B}(P,z)=O(|P(z)|)$ if $|P(z)|\ll 1$, and

-By virtue of $a'(z)\leq0$~for $z\gg 1$, it is easy to see that for any fixed $z_0\gg1$
+By virtue of $a'(z)\leq 0$~for $z\gg 1$, it is easy to see that for any fixed $z_0\gg1$

-By applying more general ODE asymptotic theories ({see \cite[Chapter~IV,~Theorem 11]{[CWA]}}) to \eqref{bz} or (\ref{eig111}), it follows that if a local positive solution $\psi(z)$ to \eqref{eig111} satisfies $\int^{+\infty}_{z_0} |P(z)|{\rm d}z<+\infty$ (or a local positive solution $\psi(z)$ to \eqref{bz} satisfies $\int^{+\infty}_{z_0} \psi(z){\rm d}z<+\infty$), then the decay rate of a solution to \eqref{eig111} is determined by the linear heterogeneous system $P'(z)=\Lambda(z)P(z)$.
+By applying more general ODE asymptotic theories ({see \cite[Chapter~IV,~Theorem 11]{[CWA]}}) to \eqref{bz} or (\ref{eig111}), it follows that if a local positive solution $\psi(z)$ to \eqref{eig111} satisfies $\int^{+\infty}_{z_0} |P(z)|{\rm d}z<+\infty$ (or a local positive solution $\psi(z)$ to \eqref{bz} satisfies $\int^{+\infty}_{z_0} \psi(z){\rm d}z<+\infty$), then the decay rate of such solution to \eqref{eig111} is the same as one of solution to the linear heterogeneous system $P'(z)=\Lambda(z)P(z)$.
 Further, by applying the standard perturbation argument it can be proved that for each $K>0$ the nonlinear equation \eqref{bz} with $c>0$ admits a unique local positive solution decaying exponentially as $z\to +\infty$ and satisfying (\ref{ogf0i}).